 In other words, you need to make sure you have legal malpractice insurance.
-While lawyers can focus on tools and processes to minimize the risk of malpractice claims, having insurance for when things may go wrong is essential to the financial health of your law firm.
+While attorneys can focus on tools and processes to minimize the risk of malpractice claims, having insurance for when things may go wrong is essential to the financial health of your law firm.

 Are lawyers required to have professional liability insurance?

-Oregon is the only state in the U.S. to require legal malpractice coverage.
+Oregon is the only state in the US to require legal malpractice coverage.

-Many jurisdictions in other countries require a lawyer to have insurance before they are allowed to practice.
+Many jurisdictions in other countries require a lawyer to have an insurance policy before they are allowed to practice.
 However, the fact that you are not required to have professional liability insurance does not mean that you can simply proceed without it.

 More importantly, proceeding without insurance also puts the financial future of your law firm in jeopardy.
 A malpractice claim could easily deplete your law firm’s fiscal resources—even if you prevail against the claim.

 So, are you required to carry malpractice insurance as a lawyer?
 No. However, it is prudent to have insurance before you accept your first client.